 TD Ameritrade vs. Fidelity: Who Should Use It?

 The truth is that these services are far more alike than they are different.
-There is very little to distinguish TD Ameritrade and Fidelity as a trading platform.
+There is very little to distinguish TD Ameritrade and Fidelity as a trading platforms.
 However, there are a few areas where investors can make a decision.

 Beyond that, TD Ameritrade is likely the better option for more sophisticated investors due to its thinkorswim brand.
-This is particularly true for investors who are likely to make the most of their trades on the app.
-Thinkorswim allows a meaningfully greater degree of depth and customization, making it the better choice for high volume or high complexity investors.
+This is particularly true for investors who are likely to make the most of their trades on the app. thinkorswim allows a meaningfully greater degree of depth and customization, making it the better choice for high volume or high complexity investors.

-TD Ameritrade and Fidelity bear numerous similarities, in terms of fees, services, features and experiences, so your decision on whether to use one or the other may turn on subjective criteria or personal preference.
+TD Ameritrade and Fidelity bear numerous similarities in terms of fees, services, features and experiences.
+So your decision on whether to use one or the other may turn on subjective criteria or personal preference.
 Keep in mind that both TD Ameritrade and Fidelity offer in-person services such as advising and other broker services.
 Whichever one you invest with, make sure you first have a financial plan to guide your investing.

 Tips for Investing